webcpp/mongols/README.md

 # mongols
 a library for c++

-Libevent, libev, libuv are outdated.
+Libevent, libev and libuv are outdated.

 ## dependency